-Our employment law team check and update this article every three months to ensure we are bringing you the most up to date and relevant statistics on employment law across the UK.
+Our employment law lawyers check and update this article every six months to ensure we are bringing you the most up to date and relevant statistics on employment law across the UK.

 Sadly, based on recent statistics, there is still a significant issue with bullying in the workplace across the UK.
 A report from SME loans revealed that over 23% of people in the UK feel that they have been bullied in the workplace.
 The report also stated that a further 25% of people feel they have been victim to passive bullying by being deliberately left out and many people stated (12%) that they have found it difficult to make friends in their place of work.

 Perhaps most alarming is that employees do not feel comfortable talking to senior managers or their HR teams about the bullying they experience.
 In a report from the Chartered Institute of Personnel and Development (CIPD), over 25% of employees feel their employers “turn a blind eye” to workplace bullying.
 Another study based in the UK highlighted the issue of employers not taking the matter seriously, 22% of people surveyed said that despite reporting the bullying to the HR team, it was not dealt with and only 11% of people said the situation improved after reporting the bullying.